cms636/cms636.github.io/_posts/2023-02-07-crinard-student.md

 ---
 layout: post
 published: false
-category: updates
+category: people
 title: crinard-student
-author: ''
+author: crinard
-tags: ''
 ---
 ## Chris Rinard
 ![]({{site.baseurl}}/assets/crinard.png)![crinard.png]({{site.baseurl}}/assets/crinard.png)
 Chris Rinard is a current 6-3 at MIT, planning on finishing in the Fall of 2023.
 He's done work in Machine Learning and hiring, Embedded Systems in Aerospace, as well as research in using sensors in innovative ways.
 He enjoys climbing, flying, and running.